 What happens during a massage?

-Your massage therapist can employ many different techniques depending on the objectives of the patient and his or her circumstances.
+Your massage therapist can employ many different techniques depending on your objectives and circumstances.
 Massage typically begins by using lotion or oil to facilitate smooth, gliding rhythmical strokes to promote relaxation.
-Alternatively, myofascial release, acupressure, trigger-point work do not require lotions or oils.
+Alternatively, myofascial release, acupressure, and trigger-point work do not require lotions or oils.
 Other classic techniques include kneading, friction, stretching and tapping.
 These are done with firm but controlled pressure to promote general tissue release and blood flow.
-Based on your preferences and your body’s response, we adapt the massage firmness and depth.
+Based on your preferences and your body’s response, your therapist will adapt the massage firmness and depth.

 How massage works

 Massage helps to both relax and revitalize muscles – this not only reduces painful conditions, but also restores and optimizes function.
 Massage also works at the connective tissue level.
 Connective tissue, or “fascia”, surrounds all tissues (skin, muscles, ligaments, tendons, bones, nerves, vessels, and organs).
 Massage can treat the restrictions and dysfunctions in fascia and muscle that result from overuse, disuse, postural imbalances, injury, scar tissue, or inflammation.

 Massage helps shift and reset the balance of your autonomic nervous system.
 It relaxes your sympathetic nerves (fight or flight response), and activates your parasympathetic nerves (restorative functions).
 This calming effect not only gives you peace of mind, but also allows digestion, circulation, and immunity to function optimally.

 Prenatal massage is therapeutic bodywork that focuses on the special needs of the pregnant mother.
 Pregnancy massage is beneficial throughout the entire nine months of the pregnancy even before you conceive!